 There are some adult themes of vengeance and one mild decapitation, but it's all very tame and artistic.
 If your child can disembowel gladiators with a meat-hook during endless hours of video game fun ... then your kid will probably think that we are downright quaint!￼

 Written and Directed by Abel Klainbaum

 Elijah Neesmith, bass

 Produced by: Abel Klainbaum

-We are creating an intimate atmosphere with live music and imagery, currently performing for audiences of about 100.
+We are creating an intimate atmosphere with live music and imagery, currently performing for audiences of up to 130.
 There are no amps or gear, just a couple light sources for the puppetry and five acoustic musicians surrounding the audience with our custom built screen.

 Our shows include a half-hour reception, a 45-minute performance, and a 15-minute peek behind-the-scenes.